AKLLaursen/dockerfiles/README.md

 ### `gpu_tensorflow_pytorch`

-Builts on [Nvidias official CUDA and CUDNN dockerfile](https://hub.docker.com/r/nvidia/cuda/) (Version 9.0).
+Builds on [NVidia's official CUDA and CUDNN dockerfile](https://hub.docker.com/r/nvidia/cuda/) (Version 9.0).
 Provides basic unix libraries such as build-essentials, a Python runtime through [Miniconda](https://conda.io/miniconda.html) with the most general packages for machine learning.

 For deep learning, [TensorFlow](https://www.tensorflow.org), [Keras](https://keras.io) and [PyTorch](http://pytorch.org) is provided.

 The Dockerfile provides [Jupyter](http://jupyter-notebook.readthedocs.io/en/stable/) as well, exposed through port `8888`.
-Note that Jupyter settings are copied from the `jupyter_notebook_config.py`, which must be available when building the Docker Image.
+Note that Jupyter settings are copied from the `jupyter_notebook_config.py` file, which must be available when building the docker image.

-The Dockerfile is build to use a GPU and as such it requires [`nvdia-docker`](https://github.com/NVIDIA/nvidia-docker).
-In initialize.sh commands to set up the bare minimum on a new machine in order to build and run the image is provided. **Remember to reboot you machine after installing the NVidia driver!**
+The Dockerfile is build to use a GPU(s) and as such it requires [`nvdia-docker`](https://github.com/NVIDIA/nvidia-docker).
+In initialize.sh commands to set up the bare minimum on a new machine in order to build and run the image is provided. **Remember to reboot your machine after installing the NVidia driver!**

 Before building the image, make sure to correct the arguments in the start of the Dockerfile such as Python version and username.